RPorneso/longitudinal_variance_GWAS/README.md

 3. The inputs in the bash are: blocks (nodes), number of SNPs per block, total number of SNPs, analysis dataframe, plink files, and output files.
 4. Each output file contains 2000 SNPs.
 They need to be combined into 1 summary statistics file.
 5. Since we relied on LRT to assess SNP mean and variance effect, we repeated the analysis two times for significant SNPs where a) we added PCs in the residual, and for those that remain significant, b) isolated "variance" SNPs by running LRT which compares a mean only against a mean-and-variance model.
+6. Variance SNPs are sensitive to non-normality.
+It is recommended to transform them and rerun the pipeline to see if the detected variance effects are scale-dependent.